 The jelly bombs cost £4.95, which is pretty expensive.
 I suppose you are getting the added jelly, so it makes sense that they cost a little more, but still.

 A big question that I’ve still not answered is: ‘What is a jelly bomb’?

-It’s a bath bomb that releases jelly, which is actually sodium alginate which comes from mineral rich seaweed (fancy) In the bath you get a layer of ‘jelly’ that you can’t really feel in the bath, as it dissolves once you’re in.
-I was left with a few of what looked like jelly cubes floating around, that didn’t seem to dissolve, so I had to wipe them away once finished.
+It’s a bath bomb that releases jelly, which is actually sodium alginate which comes from mineral rich seaweed (fancy.)
+In the water you get a layer of ‘jelly’ that you can’t really feel in the bath.
+This is because it dissolves once you’re in.
+I was left with a few of what looked like jelly cubes floating around, that didn’t seem to dissolve.
+This meant I had to wipe them away once I was finished.

 Have you tried a Jelly Bomb?

 Thank you for reading!